 Keychains are great, but you can get more creative with your souvenirs.
 (Photo: Thinkstock)

-Souvenirs should be cherished or consumed with joy.
-They should never be dust catchers, but rather a collection of memories strung by the thread of your life.
+should be cherished or consumed with joy.
+They should never be dust

 Alabama

-Dip southern pecans into the sweetness of gooey praline, then roll them in dusty sugar for a delight that will make you dream of Alabama forever.
-Try these from Wood Pecan Co.
+dusty sugar for a delight that will make you dream of Alabama forever.

 Alaska